Skip to main content

 How long should a gas grill last?

-A Weber Spirit II with reasonable maintenance should last 10+ years.
+A Weber Spirit with reasonable maintenance should last 10+ years.
 The 10-year warranty on burners, cooking grates, and Flavorizer bars reflects Weber's confidence in those timelines.
 Budget gas grills typically last 3-5 years before the grates rust, ignition fails, or burners need replacement.

 Do I need a 3-burner gas grill?